Frank-Pechar/css-nexter/README.md

-# Nexter - Advanced CSS Course Project

-Real Estate Website
+# Nexter Project - Real Estate Website

-Course Coding Project I Completed.
+# Advanced CSS - SASS/SCSS Course Project
+## Description of App Functionality, Features, and Methods

+Advanced CSS coding project I completed from Udemy - Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmann.

-App can be run from: https://frank-pechar-nexter.netlify.app/
+App can be run from: https://frank-pechar-css-nexter.netlify.app

-ARCHITECTURE:
+## This App Uses CSS - SASS/SCSS Features Such As:

- SCSS: 7 – 1 Pattern for Folders and Files
+- Architecture: SCSS: 7 – 1 Pattern for Folders and Files
- BEM Naming convention
+- BEM Naming convention
- Grid Layouts
+- Grid Layouts

-IMPLEMENTED the FOLLOWING in SASS(SCSS) and CSS:
+## Coding Methods and Features Used:

-- responsive grids without media queries
+- responsive grid layouts without media queries
 - nested grids
 - grid with flexbox
 - complex grid gallery